madfish-solutions/quipuswap-farming/test.md

 1. `default`:

-   - should swap all XTZ from contract for QS GOV tokens and burn them.
+   - ✅ should swap all XTZ from contract for QS GOV tokens and burn them;
+   - ✅ should fail if zero XTZ amount have been sent;
+   - ✅ should fail if small liquidity amount in the pool.

 2. `burn_callback`: